The Hamilton Way

 Dunsink Lane has been neglected since the closure of the Dunsink landfill over 20 years ago and is now poorly surfaced and lighted.
 It also suffers from constant illegal dumping and anti-social behaviour.

-Dunsinea Lane offers a significantly more convenient and safer option for pedestrians and cyclists.
+Dunsinea Lane offers a significantly more convenient and safer option for pedestrians, wheelchair users and cyclists.
 Dunsinea Lane links Ashtown Train Station on the Royal Canal to Teagasc’s Ashtown Research Centre and ends at the gates of Priorstown House and Phoenix Football Club.
 The Observatory is then only ~450 m from the gates of Priorstown House at the top of Dunsinea Lane (held by NAMA).
 This is the route of the annual Hamilton Walk, which has taken place for the past 30 years from Dunsink to Broome Bridge on the Royal Canal.

 Professor Patrick Wayman, previous Director of Dunsink Observatory, reported that the Board of Trinity College Dublin secured a right-of-way from Dunsinea Lane to the Observatory in a 1910 court ruling (“Dunsink Observatory, 1785-1985: A Bicentennial History”).

 Dublin City Council’s Ashtown-Pelletstown Local Area Plan identifies creating a pedestrian and cycle link between Ashtown/the Royal Canal and the Observatory:

 “UDO7: To support and promote the development of a pedestrian and cycling connection linking the Phoenix Park and Ashtown Station to Dunsink Observatory through the LAP area as a joint project between Dublin City Council, Fingal County Council, Waterways Ireland, the Office of Public Works & the Dublin Institute of Advanced Studies.”